-We haven’t talked about your most hated design details for women’s workwear in far too long — so I thought today it might be a fun open thread.
+We haven’t talked about design no-nos for workwear in far too long — so I thought today it might be a fun open thread.
 I know readers were recently talking about their hatred of exposed zippers (which I agreed with several years ago, but I guess I’ve been worn down by their omnipresence — the exposed zipper is everywhere!), and many of shared their hatred of unlined pants for a while now.

 - shiny fabrics — why?
 No shiny suits, no shiny blouses… no thank you!

 - “personality” necklines, like the horseshoe — I bought one sweater like this a while ago and always felt like I was in costume for some play.
 They just don’t seem appropriate for work…

 - shirt-tail hems on dresses — these really just feel like a nightgown to me, or, worse, like you’re wearing your boyfriend’s shirt or something.

 - cutouts exposing the lower back on otherwise work-appropriate dresses — no bueno!
 To me that automatically makes it a “fun” dress that isn’t for work.
 I suppose you could make it appropriate by keeping a blazer or cardigan on, but you never really want to be forced to wearing something like that — what if you get hot?